Part 1: Listening

 An old nun comes to see how I am getting along,

-In this verse, the autumn moon and crystal clear landscape attune Xíngchè to emptiness.
-Her mind is calm and settled in meditation.
-It is luminous and empty like the moon that lights up the world.
-From this attunement to emptiness arises the musical activity depicted at the end of the quote.
-This activity is not a frivolous respite from meditation.
-On the contrary, it is the spontaneous function of this attunement.
+In this verse, the autumn moon and crystal-clear landscape attune Xíngchè to emptiness.
+Her mind is calm, luminous, and settled in meditation—empty like the moon that lights up the world.
+From this attunement arises the musical activity depicted at the end of the poem.
+This music is not a diversion from meditation but the spontaneous manifestation of the mind’s stillness—its natural resonance.

 Things of this world are no more my concern.